kyhau/docker-notebook/docker-orchestration.md

 # Add or update a placement preference
 docker service update --placement-pref-add ...
 [SERVICE_NAME]

+# Remove a service (my_api_service) from the running swarm.
+docker service rm my_api_service

-# Stop a service called 'myweb' on your cluster
+# Stop a service (my_api_service) on your cluster
 # Docker requires you to specify the 'service' object when removing a service rather than a single container from
 # a host.
-docker service rm myweb

-# Remove a service called 'my_api' from the running swarm.
-docker service rm my_api
+docker service rm my_api_service

 # When executed on one of the master nodes, will display the logs for the indicated service running on the swarm.
 docker service logs [SERVICE_NAME]

+# `docker inspect` returns low-level information on Docker objects (e.g. container, node, etc.)
+# For nodes:
+# The '--pretty' option will format the associated output in a more easily readable format.
+# JSON, is thde default output from an inspect command.
+docker service inspect [OPTIONS] SERVICE [SERVICE...]

+# Print the inspect output in a human-readable format instead of the default JSON output
+docker service inspect --pretty [SERVICE_NAME]

+# Find the number of tasks running as part of the service "redis".
+docker service inspect --format="{{.Spec.Mode.Replicated.Replicas}}" redis
 ```